Gravitational microlensing: History

-In 1704 Isaac Newton suggested that a light ray could be deflected by gravity.
+Already in his book The Queries (query number 1), expanded from 1704 to 1718, Isaac Newton wondered if a light ray could be deflected by gravity.
 In 1801, Johann Georg von Soldner calculated the amount of deflection of a light ray from a star under Newtonian gravity.
 In 1915 Albert Einstein correctly predicted the amount of deflection under General Relativity, which was twice the amount predicted by von Soldner.
 Einstein's prediction was validated by a 1919 expedition led by Arthur Eddington, which was a great early success for General Relativity.
 In 1924 Orest Chwolson found that lensing could produce multiple images of the star.
 A correct prediction of the concomitant brightening of the source, the basis for microlensing, was published in 1936 by Einstein.
 Because of the unlikely alignment required, he concluded that "there is no great chance of observing this phenomenon".
 Gravitational lensing's modern theoretical framework was established with works by Yu Klimov (1963), Sidney Liebes (1964), and Sjur Refsdal (1964).

 Gravitational lensing was first observed in 1979, in the form of a quasar lensed by a foreground galaxy.
 That same year Kyongae Chang and Sjur Refsdal showed that individual stars in the lens galaxy could act as smaller lenses within the main lens, causing the source quasar's images to fluctuate on a timescale of months, also known as Chang–Refsdal lens.
 Peter J. Young then appreciated that the analysis needed to be extended to allow for the simultaneous effect of many stars.
 Bohdan Paczyński first used the term "microlensing" to describe this phenomenon.
 This type of microlensing is difficult to identify because of the intrinsic variability of quasars, but in 1989 Mike Irwin et al. published detection of microlensing of one of the four images in the "Einstein Cross" quasar in Huchra's Lens.

 In 1986, Paczyński proposed using microlensing to look for dark matter in the form of massive compact halo objects (MACHOs) in the Galactic halo, by observing background stars in a nearby galaxy.
 Two groups of particle physicists working on dark matter heard his talks and joined with astronomers to form the Anglo-Australian MACHO collaboration and the French EROS collaboration.

 In 1986, Robert J. Nemiroff predicted the likelihood of microlensing and calculated basic microlensing induced light curves for several possible lens-source configurations in his 1987 thesis.